HajoRijgersberg/OM/README.md

 **Figure 2.** An RDF diagram of the weather information at Alert, Canada.

 > In OM, scales, such as the temperature scale are handled differently than their corresponding units.
-For instance a temperature difference will be expresses as a measure with a unit such as °C or K, where 28°C = 28 K. On the other hand an absolute temperature of 28°C is being referred to the **Celsius scale** and is equal to 301 K. Usually, the scale is used.
+For instance a temperature difference will be expressed as a measure with a unit such as °C or K, where 28°C = 28 K. On the other hand an absolute temperature of 28°C is being referred to the **Celsius scale** and is equal to 301 K. Usually, the scale is used.

 OM is based on several official paper standards, such as: [The Guide for the Use of the International System of Units](http://physics.nist.gov/cuu/pdf/sp811.pdf), by the NIST.